theodson/docker-php-sail-7.0/README.md

 Sail provides a Docker powered local development experience for Laravel that is compatible with macOS, Windows (WSL2), and Linux.
 Other than Docker, no software or libraries are required to be installed on your local computer before using Sail.

 This image is only partially compatible with Laravel Sail and serves only to provide PHP 7.0 support for those who need it for their older projects.
+It provides

+- a working Chromium installation for PDF generation compatible with `spatie/browsershow` / puppeteer using the [Playwright](https://playwright.dev/) library.

 Docker Hub: https://hub.docker.com/r/theodson/php-sail-7.0/tags